-Made by Match Men is this low priced (under $50) pair of chinos that delivers the basics you need to feel confident in your style.
+Made by Match Men is this low-priced (under $50) pair of chinos that delivers the basics you need to feel confident in your style.

 What really sets this brand apart from many others on our list is the color selection.

-Available in 45 different colors (yes you read that right), it is one of the most colorful selections on our list.
+Available in 45 different colors (yes, you read that right), it is one of the most colorful selections on our list.

 So, whether you are an Army Gray or Stone Red kind of guy, you should have no problem finding a color that fits your own unique tastes.

-While these chinos are absent of any design or customization choices, the styles that Match Men did go with are fairly conservative (single welt back pocket, zip fly, button closure, and a typical slant pocket on the front) – making it suitable for any occasion.
+While these chinos are absent of any design or customization choices, the styles that Match Men did go with are fairly conservative (single welt back pocket, zip fly, button closure, and a typical slant pocket on the front) – making them suitable for any occasion.